Biden's Delaware home is now a player in document drama

 "I said when I was running, I wanted to be president — not to live in the White House, but to be able to make the decisions about the future of the country," Biden said in February 2021, just after he took office.
 Living in the White House, he said, is "a little like a gilded cage in terms of being able to walk outside and do things."

-So far in his presidency, Biden has spent part or all of 194 days in his home state of Delaware, spending most weekends in either at his Wilmington home or in Rehoboth Beach, where he owns a $2.7 million home, according to an Associated Press tally.
-He will head to Wilmington again this weekend.
+So far in his presidency, Biden has spent part or all of 194 days in his home state of Delaware, spending most weekends either at his Wilmington home or in Rehoboth Beach, where he owns a $2.7 million home, according to an Associated Press tally.

 Despite an onslaught of criticism, particularly from Republicans, for regularly escaping to the state, White House officials say the time spent in Wilmington is important for a president who traveled home nightly during the 36 years he served as senator.
 Biden also can stand up presidential operations at home, where he regularly meets with advisers, and an aide from the National Security Council travels with the president during Wilmington weekends.